zkrising/Tachi/docs/docs/tachi-server/setup/config.md

 	The server will throw a fatal error if you have OAUTH2_INFO set for one service, but not an API_URL.

 	Maybe a better solution would be to have the API_URL inside the OAUTH2_INFO.
 Ah well.

-### ARC_AUTH_TOKEN

-- Type: String

-We use an ARC session token in order to pull scores from `ARC`.
-The session token is stored here.

 ### ENABLE_SERVER_HTTPS